RanM-DevOpsLabs/KubernetesLabs/etcd/README.md

 ## What is etcd?
-ectd is a key-value store.
+etcd is a distributed key-value store.

-## What is a Key Value Store
+## What is a Key Value Store?
-It is a type of database that holds information in a key-value format.
+A key-value store is a type of database that stores data in a key-value format.
-Querying this type of database is super-fast and it is very flexible in storing informaton, as there is no strict schema for the data to store.
+Querying this type of database is extremely fast and flexible, as there is no strict schema required for storing information.

 ## Etcd in Kubernetes
-ectd performs as the brain of the kubernetes cluster, and every information is stored in there.
+etcd serves as the brain of the Kubernetes cluster, storing all cluster information.

 ## Hands On
 ### Prerequisites